 Regularly vacuum the storage or display area to avoid any accumulation of dust and dirt that can attract insects.

-Proper air circulation, 40–50% relative humidity, and a temperature of 68–72°F in storage areas will prevent mold and mildew.
+Proper air circulation, 40 to 50 percent relative humidity, and a temperature of 68 to 72°F in storage areas will prevent mold and mildew.